2023 Annual Call for Volunteers: Volunteer Opportunities

 -

 This committee is charged with monitoring and responding to changes to the Medicaid and CHIP programs and recommending program improvements.
+We expect committee members to play an active role in meetings and in bringing forth ideas to the group for discussion.

 Time Commitment: 15-25 hours per year.
 The work group meets periodically, but time outside of the meetings for drafting and review of documents is important.